madsehansen/MediocreProgramming/Material/FunctionDesign/function_design.md

 ### Hidden argument "this", and the dependency implications
 - Methods have access to full object, consider using free functions where possible
+- Methods must preserve the invariant of the object at all times
+- Free functions only need to produce some result from some arguments
+- Methods requires the class and usually an object
+- Free functions are much easier to reuse, test and compose

 ## Return value